DD2480-group16-VT25/code-complexity-coverage/report.md

 ## Refactoring

-Plan for refactoring complex code:
+Plan for refactoring complex code and the estimated impact:
-  * **_process_spider_output:** This Method could be refactored in order to reduce its CC and improve readability.
-For example the logic for chosing the method and determining if an upgrade or downgrade is needed could be moved to a separate method.
-This would reduce the CC of the Method by 4 and and would also make the methods more manageble.
+   * **_process_spider_output:** this function could be refactored in order to reduce its CC and improve readability.
+For example the logic for choosing the method and determining if an upgrade or downgrade is needed could be moved to a separate method.
+This would reduce the CC of the function by 4 and and would also make the function more manageble.

-   * **_get_serialized_fields:** By moving the logic for retriving the field iterator to a new method.
-The CC of this Method could be reduced by 4.
+   * **_get_serialized_fields:** by moving the logic for retriving the field iterator to a new method, the CC of this function could be reduced by 5.

-   * **_get_inputs:** For this method the logic for extracting values from the inputs could be moved to a new method which would reduce the CC of the _get_inputs method by 3.
+   * **_get_inputs:** for this function, the logic for extracting values from the inputs could be moved to a new method which would reduce the CC by 5.

-Estimated impact of refactoring (lower CC, but other drawbacks?).

 Carried out refactoring (optional, P+):